edsu/inst126/modules/09/slides.md

 ::: incremental

 * Dictionaries are _unordered_ collections of key/value pairs
-* They are what is referred to in other languages as an "associative array"
+* They are what is referred to in other languages as an "associative array", "map" or sometimes "hash".
-* They are similar to a phone book or real-life dictionary, except that the keys are not sorted by default
+* They are similar to a phone book or real-life dictionary.
+* You can add, get, modify and delete entries in a dictionary.

 :::